 - 1. Observed injuries: Workers can be instructed to observe wing and leg injuries during their routine job functions.
-When deviations occur, this can signal a need for an assessment or follow-up investigation or communication back to the farm or at the processing facility. - It is recommended to train the workers on the most common or most likely to be observed injuries and the protocol for corrective action.
+When deviations occur, this can signal a need for an assessment or follow-up investigation or communication back to the farm or - It is recommended to train the workers on the most common or most likely to be observed injuries and the protocol for corrective action.

 Use a table or chart to quantify the KWI to conduct a sample assessment.
-The sample should be representative of the chickens from each flock.
+The sample should be representative of the turkeys from each flock.

-1. Wing injury assessment: Evaluate a sample of poultry at the processing plant to score and document wing injury.
+- 1. Wing injury assessment: Evaluate a sample of poultry at the processing plant to score and document wing injury.
 This should be collected as a number and/or a percentage based on the total number of birds processed (determined by the processor and kept consistent).
 Frequency of assessment and number of poultry to sample for wing injury can be informed by the welfare standard used.
-How and when to evaluate for wing injuries depends on the method used:
+How and when to evaluate for wing injuries depends on the method used: - Electrical stunning systems: Score after stunning to allow for full visualization of wing condition (evaluate wing injury before feather removal). - Controlled atmosphere stunning (CAS) systems: Where possible, score before stunning since wing damage can occur during CAS. - > Reference: AAAP Broiler Wing Scoring Guide (2022)